 Ruby on Rails (and Ruby itself) is one of the modern programming languages designed to be easy to use and to leverage all the modern IT tools.
 Considering that the Ruby on Rails programmers can deliver the code relatively easy and fast.

 Ruby on Rails web development wins in terms of delivering the solution faster.
 In the end – it was designed to run all the backend work, not forced to do it by the runtime environment.

-Node.js comes with Google-designed V8 engine and it really deserves its automotive-related name.
-It’s damn fast and its ability to write a high-speed asynchronous code is praised by many web developers.
-It shines especially in IO heavy operations.
+Node.js comes with a Google-designed V8 engine and it really deserves its automotive-related name.
+It’s damn fast and its ability to write high-speed asynchronous code is praised by many web developers.
+It shines, especially in IO heavy operations.

-Ruby on Rails is not fully supporting the asynchronous code and concurrency is much harder to achieve and requires more experience from developer.
+Ruby on Rails is not fully supporting asynchronous code and concurrency is much harder to achieve and requires more experience from a developer.
 Thus, the performance of Ruby on Rails is visibly lower than in Node.js, although it may still shine in some CPU heavier scenarios.

 Various benchmarks show that the performance of Node.js can be up to 20 times greater than the one provided by Ruby on Rails.

 The popularity of a technological solution might be sometimes difficult to assess.
 The battle between Ruby on Rails and Node.js is a great example that confirms this statement.

 Let’s start with some raw numbers based on currently live websites.

 Ruby on Rails is used on 1.9% of top 100k sites and 1,3% of top million sites while Node.js is seen on 2,4% and 1.19% respectively.
 The share exemplifies in 410,050 live websites powered by Ruby on Rails and 218,703 leveraging the Node.js technology.